Tmcg2/rogue_squadron64/docs/data_blob/data_blob.md

 Currently there are only 2 of these: `data` and `dbg_data`.

-The `data_offset` value is relative to `data_start` and points to the beginning of the data for that segment.
+The `data_offset` value is relative to the end segment definitions (ROM address `0x144380`).
+It points to the beginning of the data for that segment.

 The data blocks themselves have a tiny header too, henceforth called `block_header`s.

 ```cpp